 (园) which is the same pronunciation as yuan (元),

+obverse side.
 Also, the character 园 for

 character 元 for "examinations" in its middle.

 Additionally, the Chinese for "fruit" (果) has the meaning

 of "results" such as in an examination.

 Finally, the three round-shaped fruits appear to be pomegranates.

 symbolize many male children earning fame, fortune and rank.

 Therefore, the pictures depicted on the

 reverse side (magpie, leopard, three, "round" fruits) can be

 which is the same reading as the inscription on the obverse

 The charm has a diameter of 53 mm and a weight of 29.6 grams.

 The inscription on the obverse side (far left) is feng yun ji hui (风云际会)

 is referring to a "gathering of the talented and able".

 The inscription on the reverse side (near left) is jin bang ti ming (金榜题名)

 The entire inscription can thus be understood to mean a

 This small charm has a diameter of 15.5 mm and a weight of 1.1

 expresses the desire for a large family with many sons and the

 a high government position.

-The inscription wu
+The inscription wu zi deng

 ke (五子登科) means "may your five sons achieve great

 success in the imperial examinations".